open-contracting-extensions/ocds_lots_extension/README.md

 ### Unreleased

 * Add `Lot.minValue` field
-* Update field descriptions to neutral voice
+* Update field descriptions to use a neutral voice

 ### v1.1.5